ioBroker/ioBroker.history/docs/en/README.md

 ## Settings

-- **Storage directory** - Path to the directory, where the files will be stored.
-It can be done relative to `iobroker-data` or absolute, like `/mnt/history` or `D:/History`
+- **Storage directory** (instance) - Path to the directory, where the files will be stored.
+It can be done relative to `iobroker-data` or absolute, like `/mnt/history` or `D:/History`.
+Please DO NOT store the data in nany node_modules directory!
-- **Maximal number of stored in RAM values** - After this number of values reached in RAM they will be saved on disk.
-- **Store origin of value** - If "from" field will be stored too.
-Can save place on disk.
+- **Store origin of value** - Defines, ff "from" field will be stored too.
+Can save space on disk.
-- **De-bounce interval** - Protection against too often changes of some value and defined tha time in ms in which after one value change other changes are not logged
+- **Debounce Time** - Protection against unstable values to make sure that only stable values are logged when the value did not change in the defined amount of Milliseconds.
+ATTENTION: If values change more often then this setting effectively no value will be logged (because any value is unstable)
+- **Blocktime** - Defines for how long after storing the last value no further value is stored.
+When the given time in Milliseconds is over then the next value that fulfills all other checks is logged.
+- **Record changes only** - This function make sure that only changed values are logged if they fulfill other checks (see below).
+Same values will not be logged.
+- **still record the same values (seconds)** - When using "Record changes only" you can set a time interval in seconds here after which also unchanged values will be re-logged into the DB.
+You can detect the values re-logged by the adapter with the "from" field.
+- **Minimum difference from last value** - When using "Record changes only" you can define the required minimum difference between the new value and the last value.
+If this is not reached the value is not recorded.
+- **ignore 0 or null values (==0)** - You can define if 0 or null values should be ignored.
+- **ignore values below zero (<0)** - You can define if values below zero should be ignored.
+- **Disable charting optimized logging of skipped values** - By default the adapter tries to record the values for optimized charting.
+This can mean that additional values (that e.g. not fulfilled all checks above) are logged automatically.
+If this is not wanted, you can disable this feature.
+- **Alias-ID** - You can define an alias for the ID.
+This is useful if you have changed a device and want to have continuous data logging.
+Please consider switching to real alias States in teh future!
 - **Storage retention** - How many values in the past will be stored on disk.
-- **Log unchanged values any(s)** - When using "log changes only" you can set a time interval in seconds here after which also unchanged values will be re-logged into the DB

-Most of these values will be pre-filled on the detail settings for the datapoint and can be changed there.
-Additionally, you can an "alias ID" on the datapoint page.
-With this you can, e.g. after switching a device and datapoint names changed, still log the data to the former ID by just entering this ID there and all data will be logged as this one.
+Data are deleted when the time is reached as soon as new data should be stored for a datapoint.
+- **Maximal number of stored in RAM values** - Define how many number of values will be hold in RAM before persisting them on disk.
+You can control how much I/O is done.
+- **Enable enhanced debug logs for the datapoint** - If you want to see more detailed logs for this datapoint, you can enable this option.
+You still need to enable "debug" loglevel for these additional values to be visible!
+This helps in debugging issues or understanding why the adapter is logging a value (or not).

+Most of these values can be pre-defined in the instance settings and are then pre-filled or used for the datapoint.

 ## Access values from Javascript adapter